 Comfortable, Safe Sleep Clothes

 Dress your baby for sleep in close-fitting clothes, like a onesie.
 Clothes and blankets should not be able to get loose and cover your baby’s face.
-A sleep sack can keep your baby warm, but it stays away from their nose and mouth.
+A sleep sack is like a little sleeping bag with holes for a baby’s head and arms.
+It is designed to stay away from a baby’s face.
 If you swaddle your baby, make sure the blanket will not come loose.
 Put your baby in only one more layer of clothes than you would wear, so they don’t get too warm.

 Comfortable, Safe Temperature